 The technology transfer offices of the universities are the primary contact for the practical steps and for the legal advice with regard to patents, spin-off development, contracts and regulation of collaborations, and IP matters in general.

-The NCCR TransCure co-organizes the pre-seed workshop series 2016-2018 in partnership with SwissCompanyMaker and other academic partners.
-This workshops are meant to help young potential enterpreneurs to test the marketability of very early to early stage high-tech ideas and get valuable input from experts on how to move ahead.
+The NCCR TransCure has been co-organizing the pre-seed workshop series 2016-2018 in partnership with SwissCompanyMaker and other academic partners.
+This workshops are meant to help young potential entrepreneurs to test the marketability of very early to early stage high-tech ideas and get valuable input from experts on how to move ahead.

 NCCR TransCure-Novartis research collaborations